The Pulsar Science Collaboratory: Multi-Epoch Scintillation Studies of Pulsars: Results

 First, we estimated the scattering delay, $\tau_{\rm d}$ associated with each scintillation bandwidth via

 where ${C}_{{\rm{1}}}$ is unitless and ranges $0.6-1.5$ depending on the spectrum and geometry of the medium's electron density fluctuations \citep{Cordes_1998}.
 For consistency with \cite{turner_scat}, we assumed $C_1=1$ in all cases.
 Since the data in \cite{turner_scat} accomplished this analysis at an observing frequency of 1500 MHz, we scaled our scattering delays to their equivalent values at this frequency.
 We then combined our data with that of \cite{turner_scat} and determined the resulting weighted linear correlation coefficient in relation to the corresponding predicted scattering delays (determined from the predicted scintillation bandwidths) of NE2001.
 The results are shown in Figure \ref{ne2001_compare}.
-After augmentation with our data, the resulting trend and weighted correlation coefficient remain fairly consistent, shifting from 0.91 to 0.76 when only using non-upper limits from \cite{turner_scat}, further demonstrating the overall validity of this model.
-That being said, when examining the correlation coefficient of just our data with NE2001, we end up with a negative correlation, which is surprising, given that the pulsars used in this study have been known for decades and whose scintillation measurements may have been used in the development of NE2001.
-However, this is likely just a selection effect due to our small sample size, as the spread in our data is quite similar to that seen in \citep{turner_scat}.
+After augmentation with our data, the resulting trend and weighted correlation coefficient remain fairly consistent, shifting from 0.91 to 0.76 when only using non-upper limits from \cite{turner_scat}.
+While this may partially confirm the overall validity of this model, the inclusion of newer data and the resulting decrease in correlation coefficient may possibly indicate a change in the efficacy of this model as a predictor.
+Relatedly, when examining the correlation coefficient of just our data with NE2001, we end up with a negative correlation, which is surprising, given that the pulsars used in this study have been known for decades and whose scintillation measurements may have been used in the development of NE2001.
+While this may partially be a selection effect due to our small sample size, as the spread in our data is quite similar to that seen in \citep{turner_scat}, this may also indicate the ISM is evolving significantly enough on the order of one or two decades that updates to this model are required for accurate predictions of newer measurements.